grazianobolla/godot-monke-net/README.md

 - A few other multiplayer systems

 You can use it to speed up your developing process, it is based on the client/auth-server model.

-There are some improvements still left to do, mainly:
-- Separate CSP and Reconciliation into different classes, keep code clean.
-- Player to Player collisions are not implemented, can be easily added but they depend heavily on the type of game.
-- Comment a bunch of the code, make it easier to understand for learning purposes.

 ## Usage
 You will need Godot 4.X and C# with at least Net6